prabhjotsbhatia-ca/vitafit_ble/README.md

 (Forked from [etekcity_esf551_ble](https://github.com/ronnnnnnnnnnnnn/etekcity_esf551_ble)

 This package provides a basic unofficial interface for interacting with [Vitafit Body Fat Scale](https://www.amazon.ca/Vitafit-Analyzer-Weighing-Composition-Professional/dp/B09KLH3ZC1) (no affiliate link) using Bluetooth Low Energy (BLE).
-It allows you to easily connect to the scale, receive weight and impedance measurements, manage the display unit settings, and calculate various body metrics.
+It allows you to easily connect to the scale, receive weight ~~and impedance measurements, manage the display unit settings, and calculate various body metrics~~.

 It has only been tested on the Body Fat scale VT701 model.
 I have no idea whether it might also work with some other bluetooth bathroom scale models from Vitafit.
 If you try it with a different model, please let me know whether it works or not.